Show Don’t Tell.

 2. Use Strong Details

-As I have mentioned that you should use a sense of setting that doesn’t mean that you should overdo it.
+As I have mentioned you should use a sense of setting that doesn’t mean that you should overdo it.

 You should only include strong details that describe the sense as well as stick to the story and characters.